 Low background noise levels in the tank and artificially high signal levels for simulated multipath arrivals produced CPDI at simulated distances far surpassing those observed during shallow and deep water ranging experiments.
 Simulated tag transmissions mimicking distances between tag and receiver where a low number of detections were observed in field experiments, but CPDI was not expected, resulted in a high number of detected transmissions in the tank environment.
 Low background noise levels in the tank environment meant that signals of weaker intensity were detected by the receiver.
-In several instances, CPDI was not observed in field results, but present in the tank experiment analogue.
+In several instances, CPDI was not observed in field results, but was present in the tank experiment analogue.
 Because multipath arrivals in the ocean undergo additional attenuation when reflecting off the sea surface and seafloor interfaces which were not accounted for in the calculation for reducing signal intensity of multipath arrivals in tank simulations, coupled with the tank’s favorable low noise conditions, we would expect more simulated multipath arrivals to arrive at the receiver with sufficient intensity for detection to produce CPDI in the tank than in the field.
 Relative arrival time remained the best predictor of CPDI.

 There are a number of study designs, considerations, and analysis methods that would benefit from the consideration of CPDI.
 With knowledge of an organism’s swim speed, this model can be helpful in the selection of an appropriate interval for tag transmissions.
 An ideal transmission interval will ensure tagged individuals traveling through the detection range of the receiver have a likelihood of detection equal to or greater than some acceptable probability.
 This is particularly relevant to passive acoustic network arrays where the detection footprints of receivers overlap, such as full coverage, gate, and curtain designs (Heupel, Semmens & Hobday, 2006).
 When applied post-hoc, the mechanistic model for predicting CPDI described here can give some indication of overall network performance and estimate the permeability of overlapping receiver detection footprints.
 In studies using depth sensor tags to investigate the depth distribution of an organism, detection logs may under-represent depths where CPDI conditions are prevalent, given that the incidence of CPDI is sensitive to tag depth.
-Studies where receivers are attached dynamic platforms such as vessels, gliders, autonomous underwater vehicles, and marine animals, would also be wise to consider the effect changing receiver position and environment depth can have on CPDI and transmission detection.
+Studies where receivers are attached to dynamic platforms such as vessels, gliders, autonomous underwater vehicles, and marine animals, would also be wise to consider the effect changing receiver position and environment depth can have on CPDI and transmission detection.
 It is also important to understand a receiver’s susceptibility to CPDI when choosing to analyze telemetry data using space state models.
 In their current implementations to marine animal telemetry, these models rely on both detection and non-detection probabilities to estimate the distance of tagged individuals from a receiver (Pedersen & Weng, 2013; Alós et al., 2016).
 CPDI may confound position estimates if not accounted for as equivalent detection probabilities can occur at multiple distances from the receiver.
 Paired with appropriate range testing and knowledge of the study organism’s habitat preferences, the model for CPDI proposed in this study can be used to suggest optimal vertical receiver positioning within the water column.
 If preferred depth of the study species is unknown, the model can be run over the full depth range or a subset of ranges with only a small increase in computational runtime.

 Conclusion